-In search of a safe and environmentally friendly solution to pest problems, homeowners often consider electronic devices, designed to repel rodents and insects.
+In search of a safe and environmentally-friendly solution to pest problems, homeowners often consider electronic devices designed to repel rodents and insects.
 Theoretically, these devices work by creating high-pitched noises that pests find objectionable.
 Unfortunately, little empirical evidence backs up the claims made by manufacturers of such units; most independent studies have determined that pests are unaffected by the sounds or become accustomed to them.
 Regardless of the units' efficacy, they are unlikely to affect your dog significantly.
 Nevertheless, always consult your vet before making any health-related decisions for your pup.

-Types of Repellents
+Types of electronic pest repellents

 In the majority of cases, the manufacturers claim that the devices do not harm dogs and cats, although they discourage consumers from using the devices near rodent pets, such as hamsters and gerbils.
 Accordingly, while few of these devices yield the advertised results, they differ greatly from one another, making it wise to evaluate the efficacy and potential for harm of electronic pest control devices on a case-by-case basis.

 Ultrasound refers to sounds at frequencies above 20 kilohertz.
 Such frequencies are little different than lower frequencies, except they are not audible to humans and do not penetrate objects very easily.
-Many animals, including dogs, are capable of hearing frequencies as high as 45 to 67 kilohertz, so they can hear these sounds made by electronic repellents.
+Many animals, including dogs, are capable of hearing frequencies as high as 45 to 67 kilohertz, so they can hear the sounds made by electronic repellents.

 However, unless the sounds are extremely loud, they are unlikely to affect your dog, as high frequencies do not cause discomfort to the animals who can hear them.
 Consider, for example, that some dog trainers use ultrasonic devices in the form of dog whistles to communicate with their four-legged partners.
 Additionally, manufacturers have incorporated ultrasonic devices into flea collars and training devices.
 As with most other ultrasonic sounds your dog hears every day, your dog is likely to ignore the high-pitched sounds unless they are associated with something noteworthy.